This delicious prune jam recipe will be the best prune jelly you’ve ever tasted. Plus, the plum jam is made with onions for extra flavor!

 Here’s a quickie plum jam and cheese app that’s also delicious and packed with nutrients.
 Serve the prune jelly for snack time, for a get together with friends (while social distancing, of course!), or on top of a lunch or dinner salad.

 One of my favorite things about summer is entertaining.
 I love having people over and serving them healthy, delicious food.
 And I like to impress them with my hostess skills.
-Of course, during the current coronavirus pandemic, my only get togethers are via Zoom, but a girl can dream.

 I do like to have my healthy snacks on hand, though.
 And here’s a secret: I really don’t like to spend a ton of time in the kitchen for these gatherings.

 That’s where this brie cheese with prune jam appetizer comes into the picture.
 It’s super tasty and impressive (after all, how often can you say, “I made that jam!”) and ready in minutes.